 Clara Potter-Sweet is a London-born-bred-n-based artist working in interdisciplinary performance.
 She has a very tentative text-based practice and writes crossword clues/designs engineering documents for money.
-Past collaborators include: Anna Himali Howard, Barrel Organ, Ava Wong Davis and The Wardrobe Ensemble
+Past collaborators include: Anna Himali Howard, Ava Wong Davies, The Wardrobe Ensemble and Barrel Organ.

 BEN KULVICHIT / CO-ARTISTIC DIRECTOR

 Ben grew up in Bangkok, Thailand, and studied Theatre and Performance Studies at the University of Warwick.
 Outside of Emergency Chorus he has worked with Jack Bradfield (Poltergeist Theatre), YESYESNONO, Daniel Bye and The Wardrobe Ensemble.
 He writes also performance criticism and is a co-editor of Exeunt Magazine.

 EMILY ROSANNAH DAVIS / PRODUCER

-Emily has produced for Emergency Chorus since 2017, moonlights as a fringe theatre producer for hire, and daylights as theatre administrator at Farnham Maltings.
-Her recent work outside of Emergency Chorus includes: i will still be whole (when you rip me in half) by Ava Wong Davies at VAULT Festival 2019, and the summer tour of No One is Coming to Save You by This Noise.
-She occasionally writes theatre criticism and thinks you should follow her on twitter
+Emily has produced for Emergency Chorus since 2017, moonlights as a fringe theatre producer for hire, and daylights as Assistant Producer at Farnham Maltings.
+Work outside of Emergency Chorus includes: i will still be whole (when you rip me in half) by Ava Wong Davies at VAULT Festival 2019, and the summer tour of No One is Coming to Save You by This Noise.
+She occasionally writes theatre criticism.

 NAT NORLAND / ASSOCIATE ARTIST

-Nat is a London-based writer, director and composer, currently studying for an MA in Performance Design and Practice at Central Saint Martins.
+Nat is a London-based writer, director and composer, recently graduated from an MA in Performance Design and Practice at Central Saint Martins.

-Summary of career thus far in handy bulletpoint form: - Emergency Chorus composer and dramtaurg [see also heading]
+Summary of career thus far in handy bulletpoint form: - Emergency Chorus composer and dramaturg [see also heading]

 - writer/director for theatre company why this sky